Wahid-Uz-Zaman

-Md Wahid-Uz-Zaman BSP, ndc, aowc, psc, te is a retired Major General of Bangladesh Army who served as the Commandant of the Military Institute of Science and Technology.
+Md Wahid-Uz-Zaman BSP, ndc, aowc, psc, te is a retired major general of the Bangladesh Army who served as the commandant of the Military Institute of Science and Technology.

 Career

-Wahid-Uz-Zaman was the Director General of Bangladesh Telecommunication Regulatory Commission in 2015.
+Wahid-Uz-Zaman was the director general of Bangladesh Telecommunication Regulatory Commission in 2015.

 Wahid-Uz-Zaman is a member of the board of Trustee of Bangladesh Army University of Engineering & Technology.
-He is a member of the Senate Committee of Bangladesh University of Professionals.
+He was a member of the Senate Committee of Bangladesh University of Professionals.

-On 26 October 2021, Wahid-Uz-Zaman was appointed Director General of Department of Immigration and Passports.
-But on next day Ministry of Public administration cancel the appointment and issued a gazette notification where it reinstate Major General Mohammad Ayub Chowdhury to his position and bring back Wahid-Uz-Zaman to Armed forces.
+On 26 October 2021, Wahid-Uz-Zaman was appointed director general of Department of Immigration and Passports.
+But on next day Ministry of Public administration cancel the appointment and issued a gazette notification where it reinstate Major General Mohammad Ayub Chowdhury to his position and bring back Wahid-Uz-Zaman to armed forces.